VivaAB/ada-template-website-sickada/7_control_info.md

 - [3] Krishnamurthy, V., & Duan, Y. (2017).
 Dependence Structure Analysis Of Meta-level Metrics in YouTube Videos: A Vine Copula Approach. arXiv:1712.10232 [cs.SI]. https://doi.org/10.48550/arXiv.1712.10232

 ---

-*Thank you for reading!
-Feel free to reach out for further information or collaboration opportunities.*

 (1): The peak in content creation for the "Education" category in February 2015 can be attributed to a single channel that uploaded numerous Excel tutorials.
 These videos were likely transferred from another channel and tagged with "machine learning" or "artificial intelligence" in their descriptions.
 This raises concerns about the accuracy of the classification made by the authors.